klausbreyer/v01.io/content/posts/2016-no-time-for-dirty-hacks-on-shortcuts-in-product-development"/index.md

 ---
-title: "Keine Zeit für Dirty Hacks: Über Abkürzungen bei der Produktentwicklung"
+title: "No Time for Dirty Hacks: On Shortcuts in Product Development"
 author: Klaus Breyer
 date: 2016-09-22T09:26:52+02:00
 publishdate: 2016-09-22T09:26:52+02:00